 Lake Louise is a quiet relaxed village in the heart of Banff National Park.
 It lies 57km from the town of Banff along the Trans-Canada Highway 1 and hosts a small number of hotels.
 The Lake Louise ski resort offers almost 140 trails and extensive amounts of ungroomed off-piste, being at a high altitude with good snow cannon coverage, the snow is always in decent condition.
-There is a good variety of runs available for skiers of all abilities, as well as off the snow activities including ice skating and dog sled tours.
+There is a good variety of runs available for skiers of all abilities, as well as off the snow activities including ice skating and dog sledge tours.
 As part of the Big Three ski area, a full area lift pass will also give you access to Mt Norquay and Sunshine Village, accessible by free shuttle bus.
-With stunning views from the mountain top and the frozen lake near the Fairmont hotel this resort is a hidden gem tucked away in a spectacular area of the Rocky Mountains.
+With stunning views from the mountain top and the frozen lake near the Fairmont hotel, this resort is a hidden gem tucked away in a spectacular area of the Rocky Mountains.

 Approximate Transfer Time

 Lake Louise is one of three resorts in the Big Three ski area, with Norquay and Sunshine Village, it is the biggest of the three and offers a good variety of different runs to suit all skiing abilities.
 It has an excellent snow park with some of the largest kickers in the area as well as a great bar/cabin at the base of the park so you can watch all the action.